Tiamarth/Arc-for-Discord/README.md

 **Planned**

-- use Arc Darker colors on light theme
 - additional css file to integrate with Arc Grey
 - additional css file for Arc on light theme
 - make additional compactness optional